 A final thought: don’t back down if your school says it doesn’t offer Section 504 accommodations.
 The Rehabilitation Act of 1973 is not optional; all schools must make allowances for students covered by this federal law.
 If you are having trouble getting the assistance your child needs, contact an experienced special education discrimination lawyer who will make sure your child’s needs are met to the letter of the law.

 The experienced and knowledgeable attorneys at Posternock Apell, PC will fight for your child’s rights every step of the process.
 Your child’s education is our priority.
-Contact us today for a consultation about your child’s special education needs.
+Contact us today for a free phone consultation about your child’s special education needs.
 We can help.